maxwellbenton2/what-is-p5-skills-based-intros/README.md

 ## Using p5

 Let's get started and have some fun with p5!
 In this directory you will find two source files: `index.html` and `myFirstSketch.js`.
-Take a look at both of them and work on solving the comments marked with 'TODO' with a partner or group.
+Both of the files have a couple TODOs in them.
+Take a look and, if possible, work with a partner in solving them.

-We recommend beginning in `index.html` and making sure your two dependencies are being brought in.
-Following, work on solving the bugs in `index.html`.
-As it is working now, (once p5 and your script are correctly being required in `index.html`), a ChromeBoi&trade; image is being drawn wherever the mouse coordinates are.
+  - Make sure both `p5` as well as `myFirstSketch` are being loaded by `index.html` with `<script>` tags
+  - Follow the prompts in `myFirstSketch.js` to get started in creating a basic p5 sketch
+  - After the TODOs have been completed, your program should look like the gif below

+Make sure to refer to the documentation if you are having trouble

 [p5-home]: "https://p5js.org/"
 [dl-p5]: "https://p5js.org/download/"